vewpoint/index/ground.md

 ## Need to be efficient

 I am committed to the project, I have a clear vision of where I am going and I am being constant in my actions.
 Now I need to keep the ball rolling.
-I want to be efficient, I need to find a good balance about where I invest my time and energy.
+If I want to be efficient, I need to find a good balance about where I invest my time and energy.

 ###### Why it is important